Habitual Violent Felony Offender in Florida

 - Aggravated Child Abuse;

-- Aggravated Abuse of Elderly or Disable Adult;
+- Aggravated Abuse of Elderly or Disabled Adult;

 - Aggravated Assault with a Deadly Weapon;